mura4k/tibetan-ocr-finetuning/README.md

 # Tibetan OCR Training

 A training pipeline for building OCR models for classical Tibetan scripts (Uchen) using deep learning and ONNX.
-Developed by the [BUDA Project](https://github.com/buda-base).
+Developed by the [BUDA Project](https://github.com/buda-base) and polished by me.

 ---